pdemeulenaer/mlflow-on-kubernetes/README.md

 $ minikube ip

 Then we modify the /etc/hosts file (following https://towardsdatascience.com/mlflow-part-2-deploying-a-tracking-server-to-minikube-a2d6671e6455) so that the browser translates “localhost” to your local IP address.
-Paste the minikube IP address (which is 192.168.64.4 in my case) followed by BOTH host names for the MLflow server and Minio artifact store (mlflow-server.local and mlflow-minio.local).
+Paste the minikube IP address (which is 192.168.99.104 in my case) followed by BOTH host names for the MLflow server and Minio artifact store (mlflow-server.local and mlflow-minio.local)

+    192.168.99.104 mlflow-server.local mlflow-minio.local